-The Workshop is open to Canadian citizens or residents only.
+The Workshop is open to Canadian citizens and permanent residents only.

 Directors are chosen by application and/or recruitment.
 This is not an introductory training to directing.
 The program is designed for artists who have acquired a foundational training (either from a directing program, or a non-conventional, experiential learning process) and have a minimum of two years of professional theatre experience.
 The Festival is open to directors from every identity, region, discipline and area of Canadian theatre.
 We strongly encourage applicants who identify as First Nations, Inuit, Métis, Black, People of Colour, D/deaf, disabled and the 2SLGBTQ+ community.
 If you have specific requirements in terms of accessibility for the application or at your time at the Festival, please reach out so we can assist you further. email@example.com

 Langham Directors are paid a fee, a housing